Prototyping with Overlays

 - Duration determines how long the transition takes to complete.

 - Easing allows you to slow down part of the transition at the beginning, end, or at both the beginning and end.

 You can view a Preview of the animation in the window below the settings.

 Learn more about Transitions in our Getting Started with Prototyping article.

 When you are working with Overlays, you can also use the Swap action.

 Using the Swap Action won't allow you to set a different position for the new Overlay.
-Instead, the new Overlay will be placed in the same position, relative to the original Hotspot.
+Instead, the new Overlay will be placed in the same position as the original Overlay was.

 Note: Using Swap won't add that Frame to the Prototype's History.
 This gives you greater flexibility when using "Back" actions by allowing you to go back to the previous screen, versus the previous Overlay.
 If you’d like a user to be able to use the “Back to Previous Screen” action to move between Overlays, then you would need to use the Navigate option instead.

 Overlay settings are applied directly to the Destination Frame (the Overlay), as opposed to the Connection Arrow (like Navigate and Swap actions).

 This allows you to automatically reuse the Overlay's settings, any time you link to that specific Overlay.
 This also means you only need to update that Overlay's settings in one place!